 The finest containers are plastic pots or huge garden bags.
 They don't have to be too deep, but a larger surface area enables for more lettuce plants to be grown.
 Clay pots should not be used in the summer because the soil is prone to drying out.
 To avoid waterlogging the plants, all containers must have appropriate drainage.

 Because lettuce is 95 percent water, it necessitates near-constant wetness to avoid wilting.
 It does not, however, farewell in standing water.

 Fill your pot with high-quality potting soil to achieve this damp but not soggy balance.
-This unique soil retains moisture better than regular dirt while also enabling excess water to drain quickly.
+This unique soil retains moisture better than regular dirt, enabling excess water to drain quickly.

 Fill your pots halfway with potting soil, then saturate the soil with water.
 Setting the pot in a dish or large tray and letting it sit in water for a few hours may assist.
-Before planting, this will assist the soil to absorb as much moisture as possible.
+Before planting, this will assist the soil in absorbing as much moisture as possible.

 Step 3: Sow Seeds At Perfect Weather

 Sow Your Seeds When It's Cool Outside.
-The best way to cultivate most greens and lettuces is to seed them straight into the pot where they will be grown.
+The best way to cultivate most greens and lettuce is to seed them straight into the pot where they will be grown.